| PhotoCrit.comHave questions about visual literacy? Want to know more about PhotoCrit.com and visual literacy?

 clauses are identified, verbs are conjugated, syntax is practiced,

 until finally we are proficient in writing and reading.
+Likewise, with images, educators can name the specific components

 that photographers use to create a picture.
 Our ABC’s